 As soon as you hit OK, your pattern should resize itself proportionally with the actual shape to which it was applied.

-11. How to Rotate an Existing Pattern
+11. How to Rotate a Pattern in Illustrator

 Well, the process is actually pretty simple, since all you have to do is select the shape to which you've applied the pattern, and then right-click and go to Transform > Rotate.
 Here, you'll want to enter a custom value within the Angle input field, making sure to turn on the Transform Patterns option.